 § 663.610 May a Tribe withdraw from a participating Intertribal consortium?

 Yes.
-A Tribe may fully or partially withdraw from a participating Intertribal consortium its share of any PSFAs, formula funds, grants, and State transferred funds included in a compact or funding agreement but only to the extent allowed by the terms and conditions of the Agreement in place between the Tribe and the Tribal consortium.
+A Tribe may fully or partially withdraw from a participating Intertribal consortium its share of any PSFAs, formula funds, grants, and State transferred funds included in a compact or funding agreement as described by the terms and conditions of the Agreement in place between the Tribe and the Tribal consortium.

 § 663.611 When does a withdrawal become effective?